zniper/rhaptos2.repo/docs/usecases.rst

 THe professor now drags the tinear.doc.html into the book in workspace 'video-version', just after the photo chapters.

-He freezes the book and puiblishes it again
+He freezes the book in this new workspace.
+He decides to publish from here - and does so.

 MTV runs a retrospective on the Professor's career.
 Prime time !